halcyonseeker/leibowitz/README.md

 Bugs, tasks, and fixmes
 -----------------------
-* Calling `leibowitz find xyz` from the command line sometimes returns an error `Code CORRUPT: database disk image is malformed.` with the offending stanza being `select data.* from search left join data on data.id = search.id where search match ? order by rank`.
+* Sometimes doing a full-text search yields an error `Code CORRUPT: database disk image is malformed.` with the offending stanza being `select data.* from search left join data on data.id = search.id where search match ? order by rank`.
 Connecting to the database and running `pragma integrity_check` yields okay.
-  Several times when this happened there were multiple leibowitz processes running on that same database, so maybe that is partially the culprit?
 Some light stackoverflowing indicated this might be a result damaged indexes, which would make sense considering it only (so far) shows up when doing full-text search.
 * The cli needs a way to normalize paths before passing them to the library; CL is absolutely clueless when it comes to resolving unix path notation.